 Is the display arranged inside of compartments like that of a grid?

-This creative wall vignette is displayed inside of a collection of boxes that are arranged in a clean but non-linear pattern.
+This creative wall vignette is displayed inside of a collection of boxes that are arranged in a clean but non-linear pattern (see inspiration piece).
 This looks a lot like a design foundation that I often use in my scrapbook pages that I like to call a “free style grid.”
 Its still got that “modular” feel to it but its lack of balance and its use of different shapes within that modular gives it a much more informal feel.

 Does the display sit on a mantel or shelf that showcases its contents?

-The base of this colorful arrangement is in fact the dresser upon which it sits.
+The base of another colorful arrangement is the dresser upon which it sits.
+(See inspiration).
 When used in a scrapbook page design a strong visual line or barrier that is used to ground your elements can help you to command focus and give you the perfect spot to highlight the key elements of your page.
 We call this foundation “the shelf.”

 Is the display grouped together in a single cluster or made up of multiple groupings?

-The simple yet impactful foundation of this creative display is made up of three distinct groupings of objects and can easily be translated into a scrapbook page design whose multiple clusters create a powerful visual triangle.
+The simple yet impactful foundation of this creative display is made up of three distinct groupings of objects (1) a wooden stool with pillows backed by a ladder, 2) an E on the wall, and 3) a lamp on a stool and other ornaments).
+See inspiration piece.
+It can easily be translated into a scrapbook page design whose multiple clusters create a powerful visual triangle.
 A multi-clustered foundation is a great choice when you want there to be emphasis on more than one part of your page and it can easily be used to direct the flow of your designs.

 There are many other familiar foundations that you might see within the creative displays you study that you can turn around and use as inspiration for building your scrapbook pages.
 They may be difficult to see at first, but they’re there!
 Remember, identifying the core of any creative display is a big step towards unlocking its design power in your own page.

 I’d like to leave you with one final example of how I’ve used this approach in one of my own pages.
-Here in my page “Lead The Way” the first thing that jumped out at me in the inspiration image was the horizontal layers of the couch and how they created a strong visual barrier for the image’s focal point to rest on.
+The inspiration piece is of a girl standing on a casual sofa, with a few toys surrounding and playful animal busts hanging above.
+See inspiration piece.
+The horizontal layers of the couch jumped out at me.
+They created a strong visual barrier for the image’s focal point to rest on.
 This immediately reminded me of one of my favorite compositions—the shelf.
 And from there it became much more simple for me to see this creative display’s parts in a way that could be communicated in the composition of my scrapbook page.